 Entertainment/Culture: Merion Meeting House, parks/playgrounds, Merion Tribute House

 Across Meeting House Lane (named for the Merion Friends’ Meeting House, built in 1695 and still in use today), is Montgomery Ave., which comprises most of the shopping area.
 Hungry people often stop in at Hymies, a deli institution.
 There are several salons, accessory shops and jewelry stores in this area.
-Lix, an window-service water ice shop, Boston Style Pizza and the Coopermarket are among Merion institutions.
 Just down Montgomery Avenue is Merion Mercy/Waldron Academy Catholic School, a beautiful example of traditional stone and slate-roofed Main Line architecture.
-Directly across the street is the beginning of Merion Rd.,which, being brick in the first section, is another one of those quirky historical Main Line mysteries (why was it never paved?)
+Directly across the street is the beginning of Merion Rd., which, being brick in the first section, is another one of those quirky historical Main Line mysteries (why was it never paved?).

-Moving south, into the section known as Merion Station, there are a variety of housing styles and neighborhoods, from more modest ones to the most impressive, along Highland Ave.
+Moving south, into the section known as Merion Station, there are a variety of housing styles and neighborhoods, from more modest ones to very impressive ones along Highland Ave.
 South Latches Lane, just one street to the south, also has some palatial properties and was the location of the original Barnes Foundation which was recently relocated to center city after years of battle.
 It is also home to a portion of St. Joe’s campus.
-This area is also home to the Merion Tribute House and Merion Botanical Park with specimen trees, a creek and a walking trail.
+Another lovely building in Merion is the Merion Tribute House and don’t miss Merion Botanical Park with specimen trees, a creek and a walking trail.